TianyouDai/QA-Knowledge/README.md

-# Quality Assurance Note
-- QA Knowledge and SDLC
-- QA Management and Tool
+Personal QA notes including QA knowledge and SDLC, QA Management and Tool, and QTP Basic.
-- QTP Basic

 ## QA Knowledge and SDLC
 ### QA Basic Knowledge 3 (May 21)